PART ONE: APPLICATION HOTFIXES IN THE PERFECT WORLD, AND OTHER LIES

-- Prepare & apply the hotfix in the development VM, either through SCDPBundleInstall or the GUI.
+- Prepare the hotfix in the development VM, either through SCDPBundleInstall or the GUI.

-- Build/compile locally.
-Because you might have customized/extended the objects changed in the hotfix (or it might have dependencies on other hotfixes), this might not be successful, and you’ve got work on your hands.
+- Resolve conflicts; and build/compile locally.
+If you have customized/extended the objects changed in the hotfix (or the hotfix has dependencies on other hotfixes), you can’t take this step for granted.

 - Check the hotfix in to source control.